-Any family with a child being treated for pediatric cancer at Penn State Hershey Children's Hospital is automatically eligible for support.
-Approximately 100 new families receive support each year.
+Any Pennsylvania family with a child being treated for pediatric cancer at Penn State Hershey Children's Hospital is eligible for Four Diamonds support.

 Check us out on Facebook:

 - Four Diamonds Mini-THONS